Water rates for small businesses

 Using a smart meter

 If you don’t have a smart meter, your water supplier will only occasionally visit your property to check your water meter physically, and that’s only if they can find it.
-Estimated water charges by business water suppliers can often be inflated, especially if your property has been vacant during the covid pandemic.
+Estimated water charges by business water suppliers can often be inflated.

 The second way this saves money is that you can spot any inefficiencies within your premises.
 It’s perfect for spotting leaks or any potential equipment using water inefficiently, causing your water bill to rise considerably over time.